SummaryRead the full fact sheet

 - If you have gas but no electricity, use your gas hot water system or gas hotplates.

 - If you have neither, use the barbecue to heat water outside.
 Never use a barbeque inside a home, tent or caravan.

 - Take special care when heating water in unfamiliar ways.
 Check the manufacturer’s instructions to reduce the risk of injuries.

 - If you need to carry containers of hot or boiling water, don’t overfill them and make sure to insulate the handles to prevent from steam.
 Keep children well away.

 - Before bathing, check the temperature of the water.
 Don’t attempt to ‘top up’ with hot or boiling water when someone is already sitting in the bath.

-- Maintain personal hygiene after changing nappies or before handling food by washing your hands with soap and cold water.
+- Maintain personal hygiene after changing nappies or before handling food by with soap and cold water.

 - Use disposable instead of cloth nappies.

 - If you can’t boil bottles, sterilise them in commercially prepared disinfecting solutions.
 Follow the instructions on the manufacturer’s label.